pila81/Trident_Mods/Exhaust_HEPA_Filter_Small/README.md

 - Filter_Holder.stl

 **Installation**
 First insert the fan mount into the housing, then attach the filter cover and fans.
 The depth of the mounted fans prevents the fan/filter assembly from tilting into the housing.
-As the fans won't need much maintenance I didn't find this to be an issue.

 **Note**
 For a HEPA filter mod to mount to the original exhaust look here: https://github.com/pila81/Trident_Mods/tree/main/Exhaust_HEPA_Filter